 Creating an online business

 Although freelancing allows you to be your own boss to some extent, you are still working for external clients.
 The advantage of starting your own (online) business is that you can be truly independent in setting your work schedule and location.
-If your business really takes off, you may even find it possible to work fewer hours or achieving the ultimate in gaining an entirely passive income.
+And if your business really takes off, you may even find it possible to work fewer hours or achieve the ultimate by gaining an entirely passive income.

 The Four-Hour Work Week by Tim Ferriss (who is now a famous podcaster) became the holy book for this approach.
 I, too, read his inspirational page-turner way back in 2012; it helped me decide to become a full-time blogger.